mariamhabib/CS250-Data-Structures/Assignments/Projects/Project 02 - Tic Tac Toe Stacks/README.md

 If you **catch** this error, then you want to perhaps display an error message, and then throw the same error back up to the next level.

+**Hint: When does this occur?
+Only for functions that allocate memory.**

 #### Bad indices -- out_of_range